My Hearing Loss Journal

 - I went to an Urgent Care Center and I was sent immediately to an Ear Nose Throat (ENT) doctor after doing some examination as it was considered an emergency.

-- I was prescribed to take oral steroids: Prednisone 30mgs daily.
+- Dr. Levine prescribed oral steroids: Prednisone 30mgs daily.
 I only took them for 4 days because the side effects were causing my skin to itch uncontrollably, and I was experiencing severe insomnia, and anxiety.
 Also, my face was red/flushed all day long.